Yellow-crowned flowerpecker: Description and taxonomy

-It is seen feeding on flowering and fruiting trees.
+It was formerly conspecific with the Flame-crowned flowerpecker but differs with its yellow crown and vent and yellowish belly.

+Ecology and behavior

+Feeds on small fruits, the nectar of mistletoes and flowers.Found singly, in pairs or mixed species flocks with other flowerpeckers and small birds.
+Often observed near fruiting and flowering trees.

+Its breeding ecology is completely undescribed with no documentation of its mating habits, nest, eggs and fledgeling.

 Habitat and conservation status

-It inhabits tropic moist montane forest at 1,000-2,000 meters above sea level.
+It inhabits tropical moist montane forest from 1,500 to 2,000 meters above sea level.

-IUCN has assessed this bird as near threatened with its population being estimated as 10,000 to 19,999 mature individuals.
-Forest loss is a threat especially in its lower altitude limits which are more prone to legal and illegal logging, mining and conversion into farmland and road development.
-Extensive lowland deforestation has occurred on Mindoro.
-In the late 1980s, it was estimated that just 120 km2 of forest remained on Mindoro, with a very small proportion below 1,000 m and this figure still continues to decrease.
+The International Union for Conservation of Nature assessed this species in 2023 as Least-concern.
+Prior to this, it was assessed as near threatened with its population being estimated as 10,000 to 19,999 mature individuals.
+This species is uncommon throughout its range.

+The current assessment states that the population is supposedly stable.
+However, forest loss is a threat especially in its lower altitude limits which are more prone to legal and illegal logging, mining and conversion into farmland and road development.

 It is recommended to investigate potential threats and quantify more precisely the population size of the species.
 Protect areas of suitable habitat and safeguard against deforestation.